Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Atomic clocks

 Microwave atomic clocks that use the caesium hyperfine transition frequency of $\sim 9 \times 10^{9}$~Hz still remain the standard for the definition of time, permitting a measurement of time with a fractional uncertainty of one part in $10^{16}$.
 However, laboratory optical lattice clocks of strontium or ytterbium atoms, which exploit long-lived optical transitions with frequencies in the $10^{14}$~Hz range~\cite{Ludlow:2015}, have already surpassed their microwave counterparts, achieving a $10^{-18}$ level fractional frequency stability~\cite{Oelker:2019,Schioppo:2017,Bloom:2014}.

 The quantum-noise-limited fractional stability of an atomic clock is given by

 where $\omega_0$ is the angular frequency of the clock transition, $T$ is the interrogation time (or Ramsey time; i.e. the duration that the atoms remain in a superposition), $T_C$ is the clock cycle time, $\tau$ is the total averaging time, and the last factor is the phase sensitivity for $N$ atoms given in Eq.~(\ref{Delta_phi}).
-This simplified expression for $\sigma_\mathrm{clock}$ ignores the Dick noise due to aliasing of the high-frequency local oscillator noise when operating with non-unity duty cycle ($T<T_C$).
-Note that state-of-the-art atomic clocks can run with unity duty cycle ($T=T_C$), eliminating the dead time due to atomic state preparation and readout, further simplifying the stability expression to $\sigma_\text{clock}=(\omega_0\sqrt{T \tau})^{-1}(\xi/\sqrt{N})$.
+This simplified expression for $\sigma_\mathrm{clock}$ ignores the Dick noise due to aliasing of the high-frequency LO noise when operating with non-unity duty cycle ($T<T_C$).
+Note that state-of-the-art atomic clocks can run with unity duty cycle~\cite{Schioppo:2017} ($T=T_C$), eliminating the dead time due to atomic state preparation and readout, further simplifying the stability expression to $\sigma_\text{clock}=(\omega_0\sqrt{T \tau})^{-1}(\xi/\sqrt{N})$.

 Microwave fountain clocks typically use around $10^6$ atoms~\cite{Guena:2014}, while optical lattice clocks use $\sim 10^3$ atoms, both limited by the systematic effects on the clock frequency due to interactions between the atoms.
 Interrogation times for microwave clocks reach a fraction of a second, limited by the free-fall time.
-In contrast, optical lattice clocks have demonstrated interrogation times on the order of a second, although in principle $T$ could be in excess of 100 seconds, limited by the excited state lifetime.
-Currently, the record systematic uncertainty achieved by an atomic clock is $9.4 \times 10^{-19}$, and is held by a single aluminium ion-based optical clock~\cite{Brewer:2019}.
+It is possible to lift this limitation by magnetically trapping the atoms, which has been demonstrated at the $10^{-13}$ fractional frequency stability level~\cite{Szmuk:2015}.
+In this configuration, atom-atom interactions can actually play a positive role by increasing the coherence times up to the minute scale~\cite{Deutsch:2010}.
+Optical lattice clocks have already demonstrated interrogation times on the order of a second, and in principle could achieve interrogation times in the $\sim100$ second regime, limited by the excited state lifetime.
+Currently, the record systematic uncertainty demonstrated by an atomic clock is $9.4 \times 10^{-19}$, and is held by a single aluminium ion-based optical clock~\cite{Brewer:2019}.
 Nevertheless, with further unravelling of systematic effects, optical lattice clocks utilizing many atoms have the potential to significantly surpass single ion clocks.